 Our Board has adopted Corporate Governance Guidelines.
 These principles address items such as the qualifications and responsibilities of our directors and director candidates and corporate governance policies and standards applicable to us in general.
 In addition, our Board has adopted a Code of Conduct and Ethics that applies to all of our employees, officers and directors, including our Chief Executive Officer, Chief Financial Officer, and other executive and senior officers.
 The full text of our Corporate Governance Guidelines and our Code of Conduct and Ethics is posted on our website at www.plmr.com in the Governance section of our Investors webpage.
-We intend to post any amendments to our Code of Conduct and Ethics for directors and executive officers, on the same website within four business days of such amendment or waiver.
+We intend to post any amendments to our Code of Conduct and Ethics, and any waivers of our Code of Conduct and Ethics for directors and executive officers, on the same website within four business days of such amendment or waiver.